 What is a VPN?

-Why you should always use a VPN, even if you’re not traveling
+Why you should always use a VPN

-Reason 1: to block prying eyes
+Reason 1 to always use a VPN: to block prying eyes

+Some people only use a VPN for traveling.
+But we think you should aways use a VPN.
 Why?
 Well, for starters, VPNs protect your privacy.
 Websites are always trying to collect information about you.
 Sometimes it’s just for business, sometimes it’s for more sinister reasons.
 A VPN blocks them from doing so by encrypting your data and making you anonymous.

 You might think this is only useful for people like Edward Snowden, but think again.
 Any kind of wireless network can be a target for malicious software, be it your local coffee shop’s wifi or the airport internet hotspot.
 You never know who’s creeping around on your network, but a VPN can prevent people from creeping around on YOUR internet.

-Reason 2: to save money
+Reason 2 to always use a VPN: to save money

 You’ve probably had to deal with spam, malicious websites or annoying viruses at one point or another.
 A good VPN protects you from all of the above.